 What is Ghosting?

-talking about pinball machines and LED's the term 'ghosting' is
+When talking about pinball machines and LED's, the term 'ghosting' is

 frequently used to describe the behavior of an LED that should be off